elwyncrestha/EmployeeCRUD/README.md

 # EmployeeCRUD
 * Cloned repo of [ESoftwaricaAlias](https://github.com/elwyncrestha/ESoftwaricaAlias)
-* Tweaked to changed into EmployeeCRUD
+* Tweaked to change into EmployeeCRUD